LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Model View Controller pattern
 =============================

-NavalPlan architecture follows MVC_ pattern, which isolates business logic from user interface allowing separation of different layers in the application.
-View and controller will be explained later, now it is time to explain model layer that is in charge of implement application business or domain logic.
+NavalPlan architecture follows MVC_ (Model-view-controller) pattern, which isolates business logic from user interface allowing separation of different layers in the application.
+View and controller will be explained later, now it is time to explain **model layer** that is in charge of implement application business or domain logic.

 This model layer is formed by different elements.
 On the one hand, there are domain entities and DAO_ (Data Access Object) classes which offer methods to